h1sti/dstat_layer7/README.md

 ### Backend Setup

-Navigate to the `reoot` directory and build the project:
+Navigate to the `root` directory and build the project:
 ```bash
 cd ..
 cargo build